 Information about Loboc Church

-It has received several recognitions to its name, including being listed as a National Historical Landmark by the National Historical Commission of the Philippines as well as a National Cultural Treasure by the National Museum of the Philippines because of the integrity and authenticity of the church’s structure.
+It has received several recognitions, including being named a National Historical Landmark by the National Historical Commission of the Philippines.
+Another accolade is being named a National Cultural Treasure by the National Museum of the Philippines.
+It is due to the integrity and authenticity of the church’s structure.
 This means the structure was able to keep its appearance through time, with the original materials used to build it still intact.

 It was founded in 1596 but officially became a parish in 1602.
 The very first church was built with wood by people from the community and was dedicated under the patronage of Saint Michael the Archangel.
 The parish became the center of the Jesuits’ mission with its strategic location near the river and with the coastal town of Baclayon having been attacked by pirates.
 After the expulsion of the Jesuits in May 1968, the Order of the Augustinian Recollects took over the management of the Loboc Church and its parish.